Engee documentation

 Out[0]:

-It can be seen that on the LSTM test data the neural network has learnt to detect the beginning of the resource well and track the dynamics to the end.
-But the non-linearity of the learnt feature is more often manifested in the results of RNN neural network training (hump in the middle of the function).
+You can see that based on the LSTM test data, the neural network has learned to determine the beginning of the resource well and track the dynamics to the end.
+But the non-linearity of the learned characteristic is more often manifested in the learning outcomes of the RNN neural network (the hump in the middle of the function).

 In [ ]: